COLA508/ESP32_IOT_SmartFarm_Kit/docs/source/APP_download_and_use.rst

 This kit supports voice recognition, allowing users to directly control LED lights, fans, doors and windows, and adjust the volume through voice commands.

 - Before using voice control, you need to wake up the device.The wake-up phrase is: **"Hi Lumi."** When the device responds, **"Hi, I am Lumi, how can I help you?"** , it has successfully woken up.You can now use the following voice commands to control the device：
-- Open the door
-- Close the door
-- Turn on the light
+- Turn on the water pump
-- Turn off the light
-- Open the window
-- Close the window
+- Shut down the water pump
 - Turn on the fan
 - Turn off the fan
 - Turn on the ambient light